nasa/cumulus/docs/upgrade-notes/upgrade-rds.md

 This release of Cumulus (9.0.0) integrates with RDS and creates a new PostgreSQL database for archiving Cumulus data (e.g. granules, files, executions).

-While eventually Cumulus will only support using a PostgreSQL-compatible database as its data archive, for now the system will perform **parallel writes** to both DynamoDB and PostgreSQL so that all new data is archived in both datastores.

-However, in order to copy all of your previously written data from DynamoDB to PostgreSQL, you will need to run data migration scripts that we have provided and which this document will explain how to use.

 ## Upgrade steps